zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 For the latest server and client requirements, see the [Optimization for Microsoft Teams](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/multimedia/opt-ms-teams.html) article on the Citrix website.

-For RemotePC scenarios, please check the Known issues and limitations section.
+For RemotePC scenarios, check the Known issues and limitations section.

 ### VMware Horizon Workspace and Desktop requirements